gordicaleksa/Open-NLLB/examples/nllb/data/README.md

 2. Run the `modify_datasets_structure.py --datasets_root $DOWNLOAD_DIRECTORY` script (where $DOWNLOAD_DIRECTORY is the same directory as what you used with `download_parallel_corpora.py`)
 3. Use stopes to filter & prepare data (see the rest of the original README)

 If you want to analyze number of lines of bi-text for each of the languages in the primary dataset check out the `analyse_data.py` script.
+Also number of lang directions, line lengths histograms, number of duplicates, etc. It's the go-to place for our dataset analysis!

 ### Primary Datasets